Towards Porting Operating Systems with Program Synthesis: and Language Definition

 \mypara{Statements} Statements do not produce values.
 We still need both environments, though, so the form of a typing judgment for a statement is $\typenv\tholds{\ttS}$, shown in \autoref{fig:tr_casp_type_stmt}.
 This means that \ttS is well typed.

 \mypara{Declarations} Declarations update the environment.
 The form of a typing judgment for a declaration is $\genv, \tenv \holds \decl \ttthen \genv', \tenv'$, and a judgment for a list of declarations has the same form, shown in \autoref{fig:tr_casp_type_decl}.
 This means that the declaration (or list) is well typed and produces the new environment on the right.
-One can think of the $\holds$ $\ttthen$ as the tail and head of an arrow with the element transforming the environments labeling the body.

-We impose an additional syntactic restriction on declarations found in a machine description (as opposed to the additional declarations that may appear in a specification): they may not use the expression forms that refer to machine state (registers or memory), because when defining the machine, there is no specific machine state to refer to; any references need to be quantified.
-(That in turn is not allowed to avoid needing to send these quantifiers to the SMT solver.)
+We impose an additional syntactic restriction on declarations found in a machine description (as opposed to the additional declarations that may appear in a specification): they may not use the expression forms that refer to machine state (registers or memory), because when defining the machine, there is no specific machine state to refer to; any references would need to be quantified.
+(That in turn is not allowed; while many SMT solvers now support quantified expressions, they generally do not perform well.)

 \mypara{Machines} A machine is some declarations followed by some defops, so the typing rule is just sequencing, shown in \autoref{fig:tr_casp_type_mach}, but there is a wrinkle: the initial environment for the machine is not an input. $\genv_\mathit{builtin}$ is the (fixed) environment describing the built-in type aliases.
 (Currently there are none.) $\tenv_\mathit{builtin}$ is the environment describing the types of built-in variables.
 This notionally includes the built-in functions.
 (But as mentioned earlier some of them actually have their own typing rules.)
 The form of a typing judgment for a machine is $\tholds \machine \ttthen \genv, \tenv$.
 This means that the machine description is well typed and provides the environment on the right for use of other constructs that depend on the machine.
 (Specs and programs are only valid relative to a given machine.)